Probing the Neutrino Mass Hierarchy beyond $\Lambda$CDM Model: Introduction

 \section{Introduction}

-Neutrino oscillation experiments suggest that at least two of the three neutrino mass eigenstates are non-zero, however, instead of their individual masses, only two mass-squared differences can be obtained at the present time \cite{Fukuda1998,Lesgourgues2006,Garcia2008,Lesgourgues2013}.
-The squared difference of mass $m_1$ and $m_2$, i.e. $\Delta m_{21}^2$, are determined by the solar oscillation experiments \cite{Araki2008,Abe2008} and $|\Delta m_{31}^2|$ has been measured by the atmospheric oscillations \cite{Ashie2005}.
-Since the oscillation experiments reveal that the three mass eigenstates have different masses and the sign of the mass-squared differences $|\Delta m_{31}^2|$ remains unknown, we have two logical possibilities of mass hierarchy: the normal hierarchy (NH, $m_1 < m_2 < m_3$) and the inverted hierarchy (IH, $m_3< m_1 <m_2$).
-Moreover, if the three masses are degenerate, i.e., $m_1 \sim m_2 \sim m_3 \gg |\Delta m_{31}|$, the oscillation experiments may be not useful in determining the individual masses scale because they are less sensitive of the absolute value of neutrino masses.
+The discovery of neutrino oscillations suggests that at least two of the three neutrino mass eigenstates are non-zero.
+And the current neutrino oscillation experiments can only give the squared differences between mass eigenstates \cite{Fukuda:1998mi, Lesgourgues:2006nd, GonzalezGarcia:2007ib, lesgourgues2013neutrino}.
+In the minimal three neutrino scenario, one of the squared difference is determined by solar oscillation experiments \cite{Araki:2004mb,Abe:2008aa} (i.e. $\Delta m_{21}^2 = m_2^2 - m_1^2$), and the other is measured by atmospheric oscillations \cite{Ashie:2005ik} (i.e. $|\Delta m_{31}^2| = |m_3^2 - m_1^2|$).
+Since the sign of $\Delta m_{31}^2$ remains undetermined, we are left with two logical possible mass hierarchies: the normal hierarchy (NH, $m_1 < m_2 < m_3$) and the inverted hierarchy (IH, $m_3< m_1 <m_2$).
+Moreover, the degeneracy of the three masses (i.e., $m_1 \sim m_2 \sim m_3 \gg |\Delta m_{31}|$) cannot be ruled out by further measurements of absolute mass \cite{deGouvea:2013onf}.
+Future terrestrial experiments, such as exploring the matter effects on earth with long baseline accelerators \cite{Acciarri:2015uup} and atmospheric neutrino experiments \cite{Aartsen:2014oha, Adrian-Martinez:2016fdl}, could shed light on the sign of $\Delta m_{31}^2$.

-Fortunately, cosmology can provide a different perspective in studying the neutrino masses, for that the neutrinos have a great influence on the matter and radiation fields across cosmic time \cite{Hu1998,Jimenez2010}.
-Light massive particles are relativistic in the early Universe and turn non-relativistic at late times, so the relic neutrinos would leave a characteristic imprint on the background evolution, the spectra of matter perturbations and the Cosmic Microwave Background (CMB) anisotropies \cite{Archidiacono2017}.
-Quantitatively, the restraint of the matter power spectrum on small scales due to neutrino free streaming is roughly given by $\Delta P /P \sim - 8 \Omega_\nu / \Omega_m$ with $\Omega_\nu h^2 = \sum_{\nu} m_\nu / (93.14 {\rm eV}) $, where $h$ is related to the Hubble constant $H_0 = 100~ h~ {\rm km s}^{-1} {\rm Mpc}^{-1}$ \cite{Hu1998}.
-Such an effect can be extracted from the matter clustering, the polarization observations of CMB \cite{Oyama2016}, and the cross correlation between the Rees-Sciama effect and weak lensing \cite{Xu2016jcap}, etc.

-Except for the neutrinos, the standard model of cosmology suggests that the present Universe is dominated by a component with negative pressure called dark energy (DE), which is responsible for the accelerating expansion of the Universe \cite{Copeland2006}.
-Until now, lots of DE models had been put forward to explain the observed accelerating expansion phase, but the nature of DE remains to be clarified.
-Among them, the cosmological constant $\Lambda$ with equation of state parameter (EOS) $w=-1$ is the most simple one.
-Although the standard $\Lambda$CDM model coincides well with various latest data, it is still beset with the severe theoretical challenges \cite{Weinberg1989,Polchinski2006,Nobbenhuis2006,Caldwell2009,Martin2012}.
-Therefore, it is extremely significant to determine whether the EOS of DE is equal to $-1$ or not.